tomdugal/Caltech-SURF-problems/README.md

 There is a promoter sequence just upstream of the mRFP1 gene (bp 3261-3286):

-TTGACA    TAACAAGAT
+TTGACAATGTGAGCGAGTAACAAGAT

 Also in the plasmids is a lacI generator cassette.
 This contains biobricks B0034 (http://parts.igem.org/Part:BBa_B0034), a ribosome binding sequence (bp 3043-3054) and C0012 (http://parts.igem.org/Part:BBa_C0012), a coding region for the lacI repressor protein with an LVA degradation tail (bp 1948-3034).

-The promoter showed significant homology to the lacI binding sequence:
+The previously mentioned promoter shows significant homology to the lacI binding sequence:

-AATTGTGAGC  GGATAACAATT
+AAT**TGTGAGC**  GGA**TAACAA**TT

-This suggests that the promoter is a negative inducible promoter, regularly bound and repressed by lacI but induced in the presence of allolactose which binds lacI and prevents it binding the promoter.
+This suggests that the promoter is a negative inducible promoter; regularly bound and repressed by lacI but induced in the presence of allolactose which binds lacI and prevents it binding the promoter.

 nb.
 B0010, another biobrick (http://parts.igem.org/Part:BBa_B0010), a terminator, is also found in both plasmids at bp 5119-5194.